gorhel/centreCulturelApp2/README.md

 # centreCulturelApp2

-To run the app, launch :
+To run the app, run :
 ionic serve